apache/incubator-devlake-website/docs/Configuration/Sonarqube.md

 #### Fixed Rate Limit (Optional)

-DevLake uses a dynamic rate limit at around 18,000 requests/hour to collect Sonarqube data.
+DevLake uses a dynamic rate limit at around 18,000 requests/hour to collect SonarQube data.
 You can adjust the rate limit if you want to increase or lower the speed.

 #### Test and Save Connection